icings/menu/docs/index.md

 $menu['Parent']->addChild('Child', ['uri' => ['controller' => 'Other', 'action' => 'action']]);
 ```

-or even using the fluid interface syntax:
+or by using the fluid interface syntax:

 ```php
 $menu